ClarkMyWords/dotfiles/README.md

 5. Symlink the config file at $HOME/.config/firefox/MailUserChrome.css to the relevant firefox profile, again remembering the custom stylesheets

-5. Symlink the correct config file in the $HOME/.config/grub directory to /etc/default/grub and run
+5. Symlink the correct config file in the $HOME/.config/grub directory to /etc/default/grub and run:

+    5a.
+On the laptop, also symlink the $HOME/.config/grub/40_custom file to /etc/grub.d/40_custom, then run:

 ```shell
 sudo grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB